osoner/countly-documentation/installation/countly-server-installation.md

 exec /usr/bin/supervisord --nodaemon --configuration YOUR_PATH_TO_COUNTLY/countly/bin/config/supervisord.conf
 </pre>

-Don't forget to change `YOUR_PATH_TO_COUNTLY` to the directory where you have extracted the countly-server-v12.12.zip package.
+Don't forget to change `YOUR_PATH_TO_COUNTLY` to the directory where you have extracted the Countly server ZIP package.

 ## 12. Create API and Dashboard configuration files